Climate change and infectious diseases: Changes to vector distribution

+Environmental change and zoonotic disease emergence

+Climate change is considered a significant driver of zoonotic disease emergence due to its effects on ecosystems, wildlife distribution, and patterns of human–animal interaction.
+Increases in global temperature, changes in precipitation, and the growing frequency of extreme weather events can disrupt ecological systems and contribute to shifts in species ranges.
+Such changes may increase contact between wildlife, livestock, and human populations, thereby elevating the risk of cross-species pathogen transmission.

+The geographic distribution of vector-borne diseases is also influenced by climatic factors.
+Variations in temperature and precipitation can extend the habitat range and seasonal activity of vectors such as mosquitoes and ticks.
+Consequently, diseases including dengue fever and Lyme disease have been reported in regions where they were previously uncommon, particularly at higher latitudes and elevations.
+These shifts present challenges for public health systems in affected areas.

+Environmental changes associated with climate change, including deforestation, habitat fragmentation, and biodiversity loss, further contribute to zoonotic disease risk.
+Alterations in ecosystems may favor species that serve as efficient reservoirs for infectious agents, while increased human encroachment into natural habitats can facilitate pathogen transmission between species.

+A number of zoonotic diseases have been linked to environmental change.
+For example, Ebola virus disease has been associated with forest disturbance and increased human–wildlife interaction, while the incidence of tick-borne diseases such as Lyme disease has increased in regions experiencing milder winters.
+Similarly, the distribution of mosquito-borne diseases such as dengue continues to shift in response to changing climatic conditions.

+Mitigating the health impacts of climate change requires a One Health approach that recognizes the interdependence of human, animal, and environmental health.
+Integrated surveillance systems, interdisciplinary collaboration, and policies addressing environmental sustainability are considered important components of efforts to reduce zoonotic disease risk.

 Increased water temperature

 High temperatures can alter the survival, replication, and virulence of a pathogen.
 Higher temperatures can also increase the pathogen yields in animal reservoirs.
 An increase in yield of bacteria from drinking water delivery systems has been recorded in warmer summer months.
 During periods of warmer temperatures water consumption rates are also typically higher.
 Together these increase the probability of pathogen ingestion and infection.

 With an increase in both temperature as well as higher nutrient concentrations due to runoff there will be an increase in cyanobacterial blooms.

 Changes in precipitation and water cycle

 Climate change is forecast to have substantial effects on the water cycle, with an increase in both frequency and intensity of droughts and heavy precipitation events.

 There is generally an increase in diarrheal disease (except for viral diarrheal disease) during or after elevated ambient temperature, heavy rainfall, and flooding.
 These three weather conditions are predicted to increase or intensify with climate change in future.
 A high current baseline rate of the diarrheal diseases is already present in developing countries.
 Climate change therefore poses a real risk of an increase of these diseases in those regions.